-The following emission units are listed as Rule 290 subject in the 2014 MAERS with their reported annual emissions in pounds:
+The following emission units are listed as Rule 290 subject in the 2015 MAERS with their reported annual emissions in pounds:

-2014 MAERS emissions reported (in pounds)
+2015 MAERS emissions reported (in pounds)

-Section Emission Unit Voc PM10 NOx SO2
+Section Emission Unit voc PM10 NOx SO2

-1 EUEPCFillerHndlg 88.00
+1 EUEPCFillerHndlg 227.00 =====

-1 EUEPCOven 56.00 43.00 899 5.4
+1 EUEPCOven 56.00 43.00 804 4.8

 According the MAERS submittal, the above reported emission units operate 12 months of the year.
-Fabric filters control particulate emissions from EGEPCFillerHndlg.
-Reported emissions for EGEPCFillerHndlg total to less than 500 pounds per year and therefore meet the monthly limit.
-Reported emissions for EUEPCOven are less than 500 pounds per year for both VOCs and PM10.
+Fabric filters control particulate emissions from EUEPCFillerHndlg.
+Reported emissions for EUEPCFillerHndlg total to less than 500 pounds per year and therefore meet the monthly limit.
+Reported emissions for EUEPCOven are less than 500 pounds per year for both VOCs and PM10 combined.

-In the March 27, 2015 submittal, the facility also submitted EPC monthly emission calculations.
-BASF reports PM emissions from EPC from January 1, 2014 through December 31, 2014 totaled 219 pounds, versus 131 pounds reported in the MAERS submittal (88 pounds plus 43 pounds).
-Because the emissions are estimated well below 500 pounds per month, BASF has been notified of the discrepancy for the correction in future submittals.
-In addition, BASF provided monthly visible emission records for EPC.
+In the January 26, 2017 submittal, the facility also submitted EPC monthly emission calculations.
+BASF reports PM emissions from EPC for 2014, 2015 and 2016.
+The reported emissions are significantly less than 500 pounds per month.
+In addition, BASF provided the December 2016 visible emission records for EPC.

-Exemptions are not applicable to emission units that represent a PSD major source or major modification nor an

-ROP significant or minor modification.
+Exemptions are not applicable to emission units that represent a PSD major source or major modification nor an ROP significant or minor modification.
 None of the emission units cited as Rule 290 sources in Section 1 of the ROP are excluded from the classification.
-As reported in the 2014 MAERS, the annual emission from each Rule 290 source is less than the significance levels in Rule 119(e).
+As reported in the 2015 MAERS, the annual emission from each Rule 290 source is less than the significance levels in Rule 119(e).